namnoit/zalomaps/README.md

 ## Core components in this project

-### SQliteOpenHelper
+### SQLite Database

-SQLiteOpenHelper is used for storing saved places which are bookmarked by user.
+SQLiteOpenHelper is used for storing saved places as database which are bookmarked by user.
 Saved fields include *latitude, longitude, tag, notes, anddress,...*, in which tag, notes is entered by user, latitude, longitude is get from Maps API, and address is get from Location API.\
 The following methods are used for interacting with database:
 - *insertPlace()* - To insert new marked place to database.
 - *updatePlace()* - To update exist place in database.